-- Estimated Delivery Date: May 2018 (Version 1), December 2018 (Version 2) - Product Description: Our team will develop a web application which will allow zoo and aquarium staff members to connect and remotely control the various webcams installed throughout the animal exhibits.
-As a web application, staff members will be able to access it from a variety of desktop, tablet, and mobile platforms.
+• May 2018 (Version 1), December 2018 (Version 2) Description:

+• Our team will develop a web application which will allow zoo and aquarium staff members to connect to and remotely control the webcams installed in their exhibits.
+The web application will be optimized so as to provide accessibility on both desktop and mobile web browsers.